 GASB Statement No. 91: Conduit Debt Obligations.
 Statement 91 was issued in May 2019.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
-This standard becomes effective for the District in fiscal year 2023.
-The District has not yet determined the impact of this statement.
+This standard was adopted by the District in fiscal year ended August 31, 2023.